 - Indie film Chariot takes place on an airplane that can not land anywhere due to the United States being under attack, invoking claustrophobia on the passengers.

 - Woody Allen in Manhattan Murder Mystery gets trapped with his wife in an elevator, and cries out in panic: "I'm a world-renowned claustrophobic!"
 Then trying to escape they discover a murdered corpse on top of the elevator's roof: "Claustrophobia and a dead body - this is a neurotic's jackpot!"

-- In the first live action Teenage Mutant Ninja Turtles movie, Casey Jones is revealed to be claustrophobic when taken to the turtles' lair in the sewers.
+- In Teenage Mutant Ninja Turtles (1990), Casey Jones is revealed to be claustrophobic when taken to the turtles' lair in the sewers.

 - The tunnel-digger in The Great Escape was claustrophobic.
 At first it seems sort of weird or funny, but then we see this big tough guy curled up in the fetal position in a business suit, waiting for some Nazis to pass by... so that he can hop a boat to Sweden.